Eroo36/Eroo36/README.md

 - 🌱 I’m currently learning everything
 - 🥅 2021 Goals: Contribute to a Open Source project
-- ⚡ I love anime, music adn gaming
+- ⚡ I love anime, music and gaming

 ### Connect with me: